vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/video.svg" width="20" height="20">  Show Stream Viewer

+Stream Viewer is where you kick off, view, monitor and stop your livestreaming sessions.

+All breakouts associated with a streaming pipeline are eligible to be livestreamed.

-If Breakout is active, you will see the Stream Viewer view, which contains the following controls outlined below.
+If Breakout is active, you can navigate to the Stream Viewer view, which contains the following controls outlined below.

 * Raise Curtain switch
     - Used to make the stream live
     - Once the stream is live audience is able to see the live stream
 * Pipeline status indicator
-    - Used to view the status of a MediaLive channel
+    - Used to view the status of a pipeline
         - Idle channel status is designated by an amber icon
         - Starting channel status is designated by a blue icon
         - Running channel status is designated by a green icon
-* Cloudfront distribution status indicator
+* Distribution status indicator
-    - Used to view the status of a Cloudfront distribution
+    - Used to view the status of a distribution (Pro channel only)
-        - In progress Cloudfront distribution status is designated by an amber icon
+        - In progress distribution status is designated by an amber icon
-        - Deployed Cloudfront distribution status is designated by a green icon
+        - Deployed distribution status is designated by a green icon
-* Cloudfront switch
+* Distribution switch
     - Used to make audience only use the Cloudfront distribution playback URL
 * Breakout Status
-    - Breakout status is displayed to the right of Cloudfront switch
+    - Breakout status is displayed to the right of distribution switch
     - Breakout status can be IDLE, STARTING, RUNNING, or COMPLETED
 * Stream Control Buttons
     - START Button